-This policy seeks to encourage students, staff, and faculty to express freely and responsibly their concerns about any possible instances of sexual harassment.
-Any act of reprisal (e.g., interference, restraint, penalty, discrimination, coercion, or harassment) - overt or covert - by a college faculty member, employee, agent, or student against another who is responsibly using this policy and its procedures interferes with free expression and openness.
-Such acts violate this policy and require prompt and appropriate disciplinary action.
+This procedure seeks to encourage students, staff, and faculty to express freely and responsibly their concerns about any possible instances of sexual harassment.
+Any act of reprisal (e.g., interference, restraint, penalty, discrimination, coercion or harassment)--overt or covert--by a college faculty member, employee, agent, or student against another who is responsibly using this procedure and its procedures interferes with free expression and openness.
+Such acts violate this procedure and require prompt and appropriate disciplinary action.